-Enabling DHCP on the access server allows it to learn some of its IP configuration information from a DHCP server.
-The access server does not receive its IP address from the DHCP server; you must manually configure it or use a BOOTP server.
+Enabling DHCP on the access server allows it to learn IP configuration information from a DHCP server.

 Enabling DHCP on the access server also allows remote dial-up clients to receive dynamically assigned IP addresses and IP configuration parameters from the DHCP server.
 Depending on the situation, the access server acts as a DHCP client or proxy.